DerekGD/TF_AWS/README.md

 # TF_AWS
-Just for a demo for Terraform
+Just a demo for Terraform
 Based On AWS